 The young American bass Kevin Burdette has already impressed audiences on both sides of the Atlantic with his mellifluous voice and strongly dramatic characterizations.
-The San Francisco Chronicle called his Leporello in Don Giovanni “a tour de force of vocal splendor and comic timing.”
-Featured as Stefano in Adès’ The Tempest with the Metropolitan Opera, the DVD on Deutsche Grammophon was awarded a French Diapason d’Or, and the audio recording on Naxos has been nominated for a 2014 Grammy Award, “Best Opera Recording.”
+The San Francisco Chronicle called his Leporello in Don Giovanni“a tour de force of vocal splendor and comic timing.”
+Featured as Stefano in Adès’ The Tempest with the Metropolitan Opera, the DVD on Deutsche Grammophon was awarded a French Diapason d’Or, and the audio recording on Naxos has won a 2014 Grammy Award, “Best Opera Recording.”

 Recent highlights include Leporello in Don Giovanni with the Los Angeles Philharmonic, under Gustavo Dudamel; the leading role of Prophet/King in the world premiere of Nico Muhly’s Dark Sisters with Opera Company of Philadelphia and with Gotham Chamber Opera; Bartolo in Il barbiere di Siviglia with Lyric Opera of Kansas City; Ko-Ko in The Mikado with Virginia Opera; as soloist in Messiah with Nashville Symphony Orchestra, with the United States Naval Academy and Annapolis Symphony Orchestra, also with Les Violons du Roy, under Bernard Labadie; and as Papageno in a return to Opera Grand Rapids.
 In summer 2012 he sang as Stefano in The Tempest with L’Opera de Quebec.